blaisedev/starwars-refuel-calculator/README.md

 # StarWars Refuel Calculator
-Starwars Refuel Calculator gives an insight on how many refuels each StarShip would need over a given distance.
+StarWars Refuel Calculator gives an insight on how many refuels each StarShip would need over a given distance.

 ## Getting Started